 The Angel of Yahweh relocated to the rear of the camp in the 'light season'.

 Moses stretches out his arm to command the east wind.
 The strong wind divides the waters.
-The miraculous corridor is exposed, drying a path across the Sea of Reeds.
+The miraculous corridor is exposed, drying a path across the Red Sea.

-Yahweh showed His salvation to our ancestors “today” or 'that night'.
+Yahweh showed His salvation to our ancestors in the promised “today” or 'that night'.

-Exodus 14:24 And it came to pass, that in the morning watch (2-6am)(just before dawn) Yahweh looked unto the host of the Egyptians through the pillar of fire and of the cloud, and troubled the host of the Egyptians,
+Exodus 14:24 And it came to pass, that in the morning watch Yahweh looked unto the host of the Egyptians through the pillar of fire and of the cloud, and troubled the host of the Egyptians,

 14:25 And took off their chariot wheels, that they drave them heavily: so that the Egyptians said, Let us flee from the face of Israel; for Yahweh fighteth for them against the Egyptians.